Paroxysmisch/genome-assembly/dissertation/main.typ

   highlight[$arrow.t$ Recall Inverse], highlight(best[#a_sd(0.7231195142668386, 0.0218981435468089)]), highlight[#a_sd(0.6066977066096203, 0.015938260139693062)], highlight[#a_sd(0.641026205681568, 0.017880694079863063)],
   highlight[$arrow.t$ F1 Inverse], highlight(best[#a_sd(0.5247472552791161, 0.0053616664852087735)]), highlight[#a_sd(0.46957065155016847, 0.02481152760711465)], highlight[#a_sd(0.4665307562943479, 0.02181144060394172)],
 ),
   caption: [The baseline @symgatedgcn outperforms both GAT+Edge and SymGAT+Edge when the models are trained on chromosome 15, and tested on chromosome 9, with much higher inverse precision, recall, and F1 score #highlighted.
-The results show the mean and standard deviation across 5 runs. $arrow.t$ indicates _higher is better_.]
+The results show the mean and standard deviation across 5 runs.
+Best results in *bold*. $arrow.t$ indicates _higher is better_.]
 ) <tab:similar_test_performance>]

-#pagebreak()
+== Integration of ultra-long data
+#place(top + center)[
+*@symgatedgcn's performance improves substantially with ultra-long reads*
+#subpar.grid(
+  columns: 3,
+  column-gutter: -1em,
+  show-sub-caption: sub-caption-styling,
+  figure(image("graphics/ul/key=validation_acc_epoch_train=19_valid=11_nodes=2000.png"), caption: [Validation Accuracy #linebreak() (Chromosome 11)]), <subfig:better_acc_11>,
+  figure(image("graphics/ul/key=validation_fp_rate_epoch_train=19_valid=11_nodes=2000.png"), caption: [Validation False Positive #linebreak() (Chromosome 11)]), <subfig:better_fp_11>,
+  figure(image("graphics/ul/key=validation_fn_rate_epoch_train=19_valid=11_nodes=2000.png"), caption: [Validation False Negative #linebreak() (Chromosome 11)]), <subfig:better_fn_11>,
+  figure(image("graphics/ul/key=validation_acc_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation Accuracy #linebreak() (Chromosome 22)]), <subfig:better_acc_22>,
+  figure(image("graphics/ul/key=validation_fp_rate_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation False Positive #linebreak() (Chromosome 22)]), <subfig:better_fp_22>,
+  figure(image("graphics/ul/key=validation_fn_rate_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation False Negative #linebreak() (Chromosome 22)]), <subfig:better_fn_22>,
+  caption: [@symgatedgcn trained and validated on overlap graphs generated with additional @ont @ul reads (@symgatedgcn (UL) in #text(fill: orange)[orange]) outperforms @symgatedgcn trained and validated on overlap graphs generated solely using @pacbio @hifi reads (in #text(fill: blue.darken(25%))[blue]) across both chromosomes 11 and 22.
+The darker line indicates the mean across $5$ runs, with the highlighted region indicating a $95%$ confidence interval.]
+)]

+All three architectures tested: @symgatedgcn, GAT+Edge, and SymGAT+Edge, offer substantial performance gains when operating on overlap graphs enriched with ultra-long data.
+For example, on validation chromosome 11, we see that @symgatedgcn achieves higher accuracy (@subfig:better_acc_11), less false negatives (@subfig:better_fn_11) and far fewer false positives (@subfig:better_fp_11) when operating on overlap graphs enriched with ultra-long data, compared to without.
+On validation chromosome 22, we see similar accuracy (@subfig:better_acc_22) and false negatives (as there is little room for improvement) (@subfig:better_fn_22), but again a substantial decrease in false positives (@subfig:better_fp_22).

+This success extends to the test set where all three models see a significant uplift to the inverse precision and inverse F1 score, with negligible impact on other metrics such as accuracy.
+For example, with @symgatedgcn, ultra-long read data helps to improve inverse precision from $41.2%$ to $52.3%$, and the inverse F1 score from $52.5%$ to $60.4%$.
+The complete suite of data can be found @app:chr-19-ul-granola-test, which shows equivalent performance improvements for GAT+Edge and SymGAT+Edge.
+This is unequivocal evidence that all tested @gnn:pl are successfully able to leverage ultra-long data to improve erroneous edge detection in overlap graphs.

+Moreover, ultra-long data aids in improving assembly quality.
+Taking the @symgatedgcn model as an example again, @tab:symgatedgcn_assembly shows that ultra-long data helps cover an increased genome fraction of the reference assembly from an average of $92.7%$ to $93.6%$.
+Although this may seem like a small improvement, this holds significant value for achieving @t2t assemblies, as it is precisely these small, complex regions of the genome that were previously omitted from assemblies, leading to gaps and fragmentation.

+Furthermore, this greater coverage is accomplished without any significant detrimental impact on assembly quality. @symgatedgcn's assembly with ultra-long data achieves a similar mismatch and indel rate, with only a slight reduction in the length of the longest contig and NG50.
+In fact, the total number of contigs decreases, which is an indicator of a less fragmented assembly.
+We observe similar benefits to assembly quality from ultra-long reads with GAT+Edge and SymGAT+Edge models too (@app:chr-19-ul-granola-assembly).

 // #place(top + center)[#figure(table(
 //   columns: (auto, 1fr, 1fr, 1fr),